h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_target_encoder.rst

     A name of label column

 inputCols
-    Names of columns that will be transformed to Target Encoding
+    Names of columns that will be transformed into Target Encoding

 outputCols
     Names of columns representing the result of target encoding.
-If the parameter is not specified by user, the output column names will be automatically derived from ``inputCols`` by appending the suffix `_te`.
+If the parameter is not specified by the user, the output column names will be automatically derived from ``inputCols`` by appending the suffix `_te`.

 holdoutStrategy